Frank-Frankerson/Frank-Frankerson/README.md

 _Pronouns: She / Her, but mostly Any will do._

-**Question:** Why is your username Frank?

-**Answer:** It's a nickname and I like it.
-People also call me Bear.
-Formally I'm Jessica, but it's all the same person.

 ### Currently Working On

 I'm currently a Senior Developer, CX.
 I work heavily on the technical aspect of sending out communications which includes building personalized emails at scale, understanding and querying data, managing the Oracle Responsys platform, and more.